mvolkmann/blog/src/flutter.md

 automatically update after saving code changes without losing state.
 Compatible editors include Android Studio, IntelliJ, VS Code, and emacs.

-To run a Flutter app from VS Code, select
+To run a Flutter app from VS Code, select a simulated or real device to use from a menu on the right side of the VS Code footer.
-Run ...
+The select Run ...
 Start Debugging (F5) or Run ...
 Run Without Debugging (ctrl-F5).
-The simulated or real device to use can be selected from a menu in the VS Code footer.
+The first time this is run for a given application it takes around a minute to start.

 ## Debugging